 It can happen with overnight positions when you carry home your short position to next trading days.
 Anything can happen in the stock market.
 It is a stock market. it can happen with long position too.

 But with proper planning and trade management, you can go for short selling to make handsome money in falling markets too.

 How To Short A Stock?

 You can not short sell a stock in cash segment.
-This is done in margin segment.
+This is done in margin trading only.
 All trading accounts offer you trading in cash as well as margin.
 So you do not need a separate account.

-But you need to be very careful too when shorting and go short only after your thorough research.
+But you need to be very careful too when shorting a stock and go short only after your thorough research.

 You can short a stock by three methods –